Blog

 My advice is to take the FE exam as soon as possible once finishing your education.
 Most of the knowledge base of the test has to do with what you learn in school.
 So the quicker you can take it and pass the exam, the faster you can go towards at least trying to take the professional engineering exam.

-Andi Schumann, PE – Project Engineer | Transportation
+Andi Davis, PE – Project Engineer | Transportation

 What fulfillment do you get from your career as a professional engineer?

 It means a lot for me.
 I just love being in a career where I can have a positive impact on people in the community.
-And working on projects local to my area is so neat – it’s so fulfilling as a career to be able to design something and see it through and know that you’re having a positive impact on people.
-I have worked on projects that quite a few people that I know personally have to drive through every day and just getting a few words of positive feedback from them is everything.
+And working on projects local to my area is so neat – it’s fulfilling to be able to design something and see it through and know that you’re having a positive impact on people.
+I have worked on projects that quite a few people that I know personally have to drive through every day and getting a few words of positive feedback from them is everything.

 Is there a project that stands out to you since becoming a licensed professional engineer?